 After receiving her Master’s Degree in Clinical Mental Health Counseling from Adams State University, Holly Wilson is now a recognized expert in the addition recovery and mental health fields, having served in various roles for some of the top treatment programs in the United States.

-After gaining the necessary clinical experience, Holly founded and serves as the Managing Director for Denver’s Women’s Recovery, an outpatient, gender-specific treatment that offers cutting-edge outpatient services to women in crisis due to addictive disorders, mental illness, or unresolved trauma.
+After gaining the necessary clinical experience, Holly founded and serves as the Chief Empowerment Officer for Women’s Recovery, an outpatient, gender-specific treatment that offers cutting-edge outpatient services to women in crisis due to addictive disorders, mental illness, or unresolved trauma.

 A Lasting Legacy Beyond The Hills